AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 1. Old system - alt click.
 2. Old system - throw
+3. IF2 - PositionalHandApply
+    1. Components on used object (for the object in the active hand, if occupied), in component order.
+    2. Components on target object in component order.
 3. IF2 - HandApply
     1. Components on used object (for the object in the active hand, if occupied), in component order.
     2. Components on target object in component order.